T20X/notes/low latency/lock-free.md

 this recommendation discourages producing r1 == r2 == 42, since the store of 42 to y is only possible if the store to x stores 42, which circularly depends on the store to y storing 42.
 Note that without this restriction, such an execution is possible. — end note]

-## Coherence

-**non-atomic**
-The value of a non-atomic scalar object or bit-field M, as determined by evaluation B (**read**/**calc**), shall be the value stored by the *visible side effect* (**write**) A.
-[Note 12: If there is ambiguity about which side effect to a non-atomic object or bit-field is visible, then the behavior is either unspecified or undefined. — end note]
-[Note 13: This states that operations on ordinary objects are not visibly reordered.
-This is not actually detectable without data races, but it is necessary to ensure that data races, as defined below, and with suitable restrictions on the use of atomics, correspond to data races in a simple interleaved (sequentially consistent) execution. — end note]

-**atomic**
-The value of an atomic object M, as determined by evaluation B(**read**/**calc**), shall be the value stored by some side effect(**write**) A that modifies M, where B does not happen before A.
-[Note 14: The set of such side effects is also restricted by the rest of the rules described here, and in particular, by the coherence requirements below. — end note]

-all modifications to any particular atomic variable occur in a total order that is specific to this one atomic variable

-**NOTE THAT TOTAL ORDER DOES NOT FORM HAPPENS BEFORE RELATIONSHIPS! as the fact that the value was modified does not mean that it was read!**

-### write-write

-If an operation A that modifies an atomic object M happens before an operation B that modifies M, then A shall be earlier than B in the modification order of M.
-[Note 15: This requirement is known as write-write coherence. — end note]

-### read-read

-If a value computation(**read**/**calc**) A of an atomic object M happens before a value computation B(**read**/**calc**) of M, and A takes its value from a side effect X on M, then the value computed by B shall either be the value stored by X or the value stored by a side effect Y on M, where Y follows X in the modification order of M.
-[Note 16: This requirement is known as read-read coherence. — end note]

-### read-write

-If a value computation A of an atomic object M happens before an operation B that modifies M, then A shall take its value from a side effect X on M, where X precedes B in the modification order of M.
-[Note 17: This requirement is known as read-write coherence. — end note] 18

-### write-read

-If a side effect X on an atomic object M happens before a value computation B of M, then the evaluation B shall take its value from X or from a side effect Y that follows X in the modification order of M.
-[Note 18: This requirement is known as write-read coherence. — end note]

-[Note 19: The four preceding coherence requirements effectively disallow compiler reordering of atomic operations to a single object, even if both operations are relaxed loads.
-This effectively makes the cache coherence guarantee provided by most hardware available to C++ atomic operations. — end note]
-0

-[Note 20: The value observed by a load of an atomic depends on the “happens before” relation, which depends on the values observed by loads of atomics.
-The intended reading is that there must exist an association of atomic loads with modifications they observe that, together with suitably chosen modification orders and the “happens before” relation derived as described above, satisfy the resulting constraints as imposed here. — end note]

 ## std::atomic_flag
 std::atomic_flag is an atomic boolean type.
 Unlike all specializations of std::atomic, it is guaranteed to be lock-free.
 Unlike std::atomic<bool>, std::atomic_flag does not provide load or store operations.